 - it is unlikely to be fair that one party is left in the predicament of real need while the other has financial security; and,

-- where each party is able to meet his or her needs (i.e. is financially independent), fairness may well not require departure from the agreement.
+- where each party is able to meet his or her needs (i.e. is financially independent), fairness may well not require a departure from the agreement.

 There is now no doubt that the decision of the Supreme Court in Radmacher represented a significant shift in the approach and weight to be given to negotiated, drafted and freely executed nuptial agreements, absent vitiating factors.
 Valid nuptial agreements will thus now always be considered and given weight, and often decisive weight, as part of the overall circumstances of a case involving the determination of financial claims on divorce, or, dissolution of a civil partnership.
 The terms of a valid agreement may therefore affect not only whether an award is made at all, but also the size and structure of any award.
 The position could change in the future and agreements of this type could eventually become legally binding.